Israelis celebrate, Palestinians rail against US settlement move

 The European Union's top court last week ruled that EU countries must identify products made in Israeli settlements on their labels.

-Tthe International Criminal Court is expected to take key decisions on two cases against Israel in the coming weeks, including on whether Israeli settlements are a war crime according to international law.
+The International Criminal Court is expected to take key decisions on two cases against Israel in the coming weeks, including on Israeli settlements.

 Ofer Zalzberg, senior Middle East analyst with the International Crisis Group think tank, said the US was trying to weaken the legal pressure on its ally.